PrototypeXenon/Heimdall/README.md

 ##### What things you need to install the software and how to install them

-Currently, Heimdall only needs javascript, HTML, and CSS, all of which come pre-installed with most operating systems.
-If you're using an OS that doesn't have these installed by default, you probably know how to install them yourself.
+Currently, Heimdall needs javascript, HTML, CSS, and [jQuery 3.3.1](https://jquery.com/).
+Most operating systems have the first three installed already and jQuery is already installed in the Heimdall folder, so there's no need to worry about installing anything.
 ### Code Styling

 To be honest, we don't really have a uniform style yet.
 Stay tuned for that OR [contribute one!](https://github.com/PrototypeXenon/Heimdall/issues/1)